Did You Miss Them? Top State Health and Value Strategies Publications From 2022

 Helping States Prepare for the Unwinding of the Public Health Emergency

 Medicaid enrollment has increased by over 19 million people during the pandemic, due largely to the continuous coverage requirement, which prohibits states from disenrolling almost all individuals from Medicaid.
 At the end of the PHE, states will no longer be subject to the continuous coverage requirement, and a projected 15 million people, or 17% of current Medicaid/CHIP enrollees, are at risk of losing health coverage.
-The following resources were designed to help states prepare for what will be the largest coverage event since enactment of the Affordable Care Act (ACA), and one with significant equity implications in the absence of strategies that minimize the loss of coverage.
+(Xanax) The following resources were designed to help states prepare for what will be the largest coverage event since enactment of the Affordable Care Act (ACA), and one with significant equity implications in the absence of strategies that minimize the loss of coverage.

 - Unwinding of the Public Health Emergency: What’s Next for States.
 This webinar reviewed making permanent or terminating temporary COVID-19 flexibilities and returning to normal eligibility and enrollment processes.
 Presenters highlighted the intersection with our dynamic policy environment.